 Vanity metrics are usually the most easy to find; analytics tools like SproutSocial and Hootsuite – and even native tools like Facebook Page Insights – often present them automatically.
 Now let’s talk about some of the most common vanity metrics: impressions and engagement.

-While impressions reflect the number of times your content was shown to users, engagement indicates how many people interacted with your post – it’s a count of likes, shares, and comments.
+While impressions reflect the number of times users saw your content, engagement indicates how many people interacted with your post – it’s a count of likes, shares, and comments.

 Higher engagement often means that your posts get a farther reach – they are displayed to and accessible by a larger group of people.
 This is a great way to boost brand awareness outside of your existing network.
-When a user interacts with your post or page, their network of friends and followers is also exposed to your content…without you lifting a finger!
+When a user interacts with your post or page, they notify their network of friends and followers about your content…without you lifting a finger!

 Impressions and engagement are two of the biggest social media metrics, but they aren’t necessarily the most important.
 While they can help you determine the effect of your content on a surface level, you’ll need to dig a little deeper to gain valuable insight on things like ROI and conversions.